-MMO – Well you’re in a great city for that man, you have such a diversity of cuisine and everything around, you’ll love it.
+MMO – Well you’re in a great city for that, man.
+You have such a diversity of cuisine and everything around, you’ll love it.

-My favorite place is Pies and Thighs, it’s a little out of the way from the team hotel (in Brooklyn) kind of in that hipster area right by the bridge, it’s probably about five minutes away from DUMBO, but Pies and Thighs is amazing.
-It’s the best chicken biscuit you’ll ever have in your life, and I’m from the south so…”
+My favorite place is Pies and Thighs, it’s a little out of the way from the team hotel (in Brooklyn), kind of in that hipster area right by the bridge.
+It’s probably about five minutes away from DUMBO, but Pies and Thighs is amazing.
+It’s the best chicken biscuit you’ll ever have in your life, and I’m from the south!

-I’m sure that’s not going to happen, but for me it’s just, ‘I’ve got to get my guys in’.
-And that’s just what I take pride in and you have to make it personal with the pitcher because he’s got a job too, he’s getting paid to get outs and I’m trying to get paid to get guys in, so it’s just a battle of wills.
+I’m sure that’s not going to happen, but for me it’s just, I’ve got to get my guys in.
+That’s just what I take pride in and you have to make it personal with the pitcher because he’s got a job too, he’s getting paid to get outs and I’m trying to get paid to get guys in, so it’s just a battle of wills.

 MMO – What do you do in the offseason to prepare for the upcoming season?
 For fans that are curious how players train, can you take me into a normal day or routine for yourself?

-Just come back in the best possible shape I can, and I want to transform my body into I guess a big league body, and I just want to be able to make an immediate impact, like the first day of Spring Training I want people to think ‘wow, Pete worked out on the offseason and he’s ready to get after it.
-That’s what I want people to think because for me I pride myself on working hard, and I just want people to understand how hard I work and just let them know that no matter what I’m always going to bust my butt and trying to make something happen.
+Just come back in the best possible shape I can, I want to transform my body into I guess a big league body.
+I just want to be able to make an immediate impact, like the first day of Spring Training I want people to think, wow, Pete worked out on the offseason and he’s ready to get after it.
+That’s what I want people to think because for me, I pride myself on working hard.
+I just want people to understand how hard I work and just let them know that no matter what I’m always going to bust my butt and trying to make something happen.
 And if it doesn’t that’s fine, at least I can go to bed at night knowing I put my all in it.

-And for me, I just work hard day in and day out whether it’s in conditioning, lifting, hitting, throwing, fielding; I just take pride in everything I do and how I play the game.
+For me, I just work hard day in and day out whether it’s in conditioning, lifting, hitting, throwing, fielding; I just take pride in everything I do and how I play the game.
 I know I got a little bit left, but the itch is real right now and I can’t wait to get back out there.

-Pete – Thank you, I appreciate you reaching out and hopefully you’ll ask for another one down the road.
+Pete – Thank you.
+I appreciate you reaching out and hopefully you’ll ask for another one down the road.